-- monitor, document and assess the extent of compliance of KPMG's system of quality control with Global Quality & Risk Management policies and key legal and regulatory requirements relating to the delivery of professional services - provide the basis for KPMG to evaluate that the firm and its personnel comply with relevant professional standards and applicable legal and regulatory requirements.
+monitor, document and assess the extent of compliance of KPMG system of quality control with Global Quality & Risk Management policies and key legal and regulatory requirements relating to the delivery of professional services provide the basis for KPMG to evaluate that the firm and its personnel comply with relevant professional standards and applicable legal and regulatory requirements.

-Where deficiencies are identified, we are required to develop appropriate action plans.
+Where deficiencies are identified, we are required to develop appropriate action plans and monitor the status of each action item.